drachrist/tiktok-research-tools/README.md

 ## Saving Query Presets

-If you have a query you want to run again in future — for example a particular combination of accounts or keywords — you can save it as a named preset using the sidebar.
+If you have a query you want to run again in future, for example a particular combination of accounts or keywords, you can save it as a named preset using the sidebar.
 Presets are stored locally in a file called `tiktok_presets.json` in the same folder as the tool.

 ---